hekto-dev/blog/about.md

   order: 2
 ---

-Hekto Cloud is a project by [Sebastian Korfmann](https://www.linkedin.com/in/skorfmann/)
+Hekto is a project by [Sebastian Korfmann](https://www.linkedin.com/in/skorfmann/)